-Each basic block has a list of Instructions.
-Each Instruction is represented by a Dyninst::InstructionAPI::Instruction object.
+Each basic block has a list of instructions.
+Each instruction is represented by a Dyninst::InstructionAPI::Instruction::Ptr object.

 '''

 std::set<BPatch_basicBlock >::iterator block_iter;

-for (block_iter = blocks.begin(); block_iter != blocks.end(); block_iter++)
+for (block_iter = blocks.begin(); block_iter != blocks.end(); ++block_iter)

 {

 BPatch_basicBlock block = block_iter;

-std::vector<Dyninst::InstructionAPI::Instruction> insns;
+std::vector<Dyninst::InstructionAPI::Instruction::Ptr> insns;

 block->getInstructions(insns);

-...

 }

 '''

 Given an Instruction object, which is described in the InstructionAPI Reference Manual, we can query for properties of this instruction.
-InstructionAPI has numerous methods for inspecting the memory, registers, or other properties of an instruction.
-This example will simply check if this instruction accesses memory:
+InstructionAPI has numerous methods for inspecting the memory accesses, registers, and other properties of an instruction.
+This example simply checks whether this instruction accesses memory: